 If you haven’t already, subscribe to our newsletter and receive access to our FREE Resource Library:

-At the bare minimum make sure you bring home or have the 16 items on our new puppy essentials checklist.
+You won’t need everything on this list.
+At the bare minimum make sure you bring home or have the first 17 items on our New Puppy Essentials Checklist.

 Now it’s your turn.
 What do you think?